frida/frida-website/_posts/2019-12-18-frida-12-8-released.markdown

 console.log('open() =>', fd);
 {% endhighlight %}

-By settings the `traps: 'all'` option on the NativeFunction, it will re-activate Stalker when called from a thread where Stalker is temporarily paused because it's calling out to an excluded range – which is the case here because all of frida-agent's code is marked as excluded.
+By setting the `traps: 'all'` option on the NativeFunction, it will re-activate Stalker when called from a thread where Stalker is temporarily paused because it's calling out to an excluded range – which is the case here because all of frida-agent's code is marked as excluded.